Climate and Average Weather Year Round in Savannah Georgia, United States

 The figure below presents a compact representation of the sun's elevation (the angle of the sun above the horizon) and azimuth (its compass bearing) for every hour of every day in the reporting period.
 The horizontal axis is the day of the year and the vertical axis is the hour of the day.
 For a given day and hour of that day, the background color indicates the azimuth of the sun at that moment.
 The black isolines are contours of constant solar elevation.

 The figure below presents a compact representation of key lunar data for 2023.
 The horizontal axis is the day, the vertical axis is the hour of the day, and the colored areas indicate when the moon is above the horizon.
 The vertical gray bars (new Moons) and blue bars (full Moons) indicate key Moon phases.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Savannah experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 5.7 months, from May 2 to October 24, during which time the comfort level is muggy, oppressive, or miserable at least 25% of the time.
-The muggiest day of the year is July 21, with muggy conditions 98% of the time.
+The muggier period of the year lasts for 5.7 months, from May 3 to October 25, during which time the comfort level is muggy, oppressive, or miserable at least 25% of the time.
+The month with the most muggy days in Savannah is July, with 30.1 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.